“What should I know when I’m starting bar prep?”

 Here’s me throwing Kaplan under the bus:

-Here’s the recording, along with timestamps so you can jump to the parts you’re most interested in:
+Here’s the recording (go to 8:12 where I talk about the study schedule shown above), along with timestamps so you can jump to the parts you’re most interested in:

 Continue reading “The 3 Things You Need When Starting Bar Prep (Live Stream Replay)”